 Not sure what to wear for the big day?
 Wear whatever you want!

-Here are some pointers from our experience that may help you figure out what works for the two of you.
+Here are some pointers from our experience that may help you figure out what to wear for your Hawaii wedding.

 Gowns and Tux/Suits

 Keep in mind, Hawaii has warm weather year-round, so it isn’t always comfortable as formal attire is often made of thicker materials and fabrics.
-Even though a beach wedding tends to be a more casual venue, you can still get dressed to the nines.
+Even though a beach wedding tends to be a more casual venue, formal attire always looks great.

 Semi-Formal Dresses and Collared Button Downs

-This can be a good option for couples who want to be a bit fancy for the day but perhaps not completely dressed up.
-There are lots of options for dresses; tea length and maxis are popular options.
-Slacks and a collared button down works well, maybe even adding a bow tie, vest, or suspenders for a bit more formality without a jacket.
+This can be a good option for couples who want to dress up but aren’t quite comfortable in formal wear.
+Brides usually go for more casual wedding gowns or just pretty white/off-white dresses.
+For the groom, slacks and a collared button-down works well.
+Even adding a bow tie, vest, or suspenders for a bit more formality without a jacket.

 Sundresses and Khakis

 As for the brides, sundresses come in all types of varieties so find one that fits your personality.
-Casual attire is often the most comfortable as it’s typically cooler materials.
-Sometimes physically being comfortable helps the couple relax a bit more which is always a good thing.
+Casual attire is often the most comfortable as it’s typically made of cooler materials.
+This is a popular choice for renewal and commitment ceremonies.
+Sometimes, physically being comfortable helps the couple relax a bit more, which is always a good thing.

-Ladies, regardless of what kind of outfit you have, for footwear you’ll want to plan on flats.
-Most formal dressed are floor-length anyway, so a cute pair of rhinestone sandals or flip flops will work well.
-Heels, even wedges, can be very difficult to navigate in the sand.
+Regardless of what kind of outfit you have, for footwear, you’ll want to plan on flats.
+Ladies, most formal dresses are floor-length anyway, so a cute pair of rhinestone sandals or flip flops will work well.
+Heels, even wedges, can be very difficult and dangerous to navigate in the sand.
 To avoid taking a spill as you walk down the aisle, plan on practical rather than pretty.
-If you have a pair of heels you have to have photos of, bring them with you and plan to change for a few shots.
+If you already have a pair of heels you have to have photos of, bring them with you and plan to change for a few shots.

-For more great Hawaii wedding attire ideas, follow us on Facebook!
+For more great Hawaii wedding attire ideas, follow us on Instagram and Facebook!